JEMorken/Capstone-Project/README.md

 ## Exploration Process

-After setting up the superset of data, I started by exploring any relationships between daily/monthly crime rates [initially defined as count/community population] by sub-category and the following:
+After setting up the superset of data, I started by exploring relationships between daily/monthly crime rates [initially defined as count/community population] by sub-category and the following:
 -	Various Demographics
 -	Location Descriptions
 -	Weather [temperature and precipitation]
 -	Proximity Metrics
 -	Temporal Charateristics

-I also considered building a predictive model, but I found that my story line was getting spread too thin, so I ended up focusing on crime’s spatial characteristics.
+I also considered building a predictive model, but I found that the story line was getting spread too thin, so I ended up focusing on crime’s spatial characteristics.
 Also, assuming that communities might have an outsized political effect on enacting any proposed solution, I framed the final story by community crime density defined as count/km^2, dropped the weather analysis, and refined the demographics down to a few key stats.

 In all, this was a very instructive exercise in working with geo-spatial data.
 Thanks to a lot of time spent exporing the data, I learned a great deal about spatial visualization methods and regression models (both linear and non-linear).
 I hope you enjoy the "final" product.